 J1.
-Your Member ID Cards
+Your Member ID Card

-Under our plan, you have one ID card for most of your Medicare and Medi-Cal services, including LTSS, certain behavioral health services, and prescriptions.
-You show this ID card when you get any services or prescriptions.
-Here is a sample of Member ID Card:
+Under our plan, you have one card for most of your Medicare and Medi-Cal services, including LTSS, certain behavioral health services, and prescriptions.
+You show this card when you get any services or prescriptions.
+Here is a sample Member ID Card:

 If your Member ID Card is damaged, lost, or stolen, call the CareAdvantage Unit at the number at the bottom of the page right away.
-You will be sent a new ID card.
+We will send you a new card.